-Food in Korean
+“Food” in Korean

 First things first, let’s learn the Korean word for food: 음식 (eumsik).
 It simply means food in general and is the big term you’ll want to use when you speak of your country’s cuisine.

-However, a common conversation topic of Koreans is asking others whether they’ve yet eaten, and it’s the word 밥 that is typically used in that situation.
-That is because, in Korean culture, rice is a staple food item in Korean cuisine.
+However, a common conversation topic among Koreans is asking others whether they’ve yet eaten, and it’s the word 밥 (bap) that is typically used in that situation.
+That is because, in Korean culture, rice is a staple food item in South Korean cuisine.
 It is found on the table during nearly every meal, including breakfast.

-But now, without further ado, let’s get to learning the food vocabulary in Korean!
+Now that you know the general term for “food” in Korean let’s get to learning the food vocabulary in Korean!

-Cabbage in Korean
+“Cabbage” in Korean

 Cabbage in Korean is 양배추.
 This is the main ingredient for the popular Korean side dish called Kimchi.
 It’s made of cabbage and chili powder.
 However, kimchi isn’t limited to cabbage.

-Scallion in Korean
+“Scallion” in Korean

 The Korean term for scallion is 봄양파 (bomyangpa).
 This is used alongside seafood to create the famous dish 해물파전 (haemul pajeon) which is a savory pancake.
-This vegetable is also similar to green onions which translate to 파 (pa) in Korean.
+This vegetable is also similar to green onions, which translate to 파 (pa) in Korean.

 List of Fruits in Korean

 This list shows Korean words for healthy foods that can be enjoyed as is or can be made into something even better.

-Banana in Korean
+“Banana” in Korean